identix-space/Everscale-SSI-Contest-Stage4/docs/stage4-solution-arch.md

 ### Identix PASS
 Identix.PASS is a service that provides users access to operations with VC.
-Identix.PASS backend implements VC Agent and VC broker functionality, while Identix.PASS frontend application impersonates users via Identix.SSO to bind VC agents and VC brokers to a user identity, and provide necessary UI.
+Identix.PASS backend implements VC Agent and VC broker functionality, while Identix.PASS frontend application impersonates users via Identix.SSO to bind VC agents and VC brokers to a user identity, and provides necessary UI.

 Identix.Wallets service is an infrastructure service that stores custodial wallets.
 It is not intended for public use.